kalaitzi-gif/DSCI510FinalProject/README.md

 - Urban population (% of total population) → (SP.URB.TOTL.IN.ZS)

-The exact processes utilized for collection the data necessary for this project are detailed in the section headers of each file
+The exact processes utilized for data collection necessary for this project are detailed in the section headers of each file

 **Data Cleaning Procedure**

 Steps for the Data Cleaning Procedure are below:

-**STEP A**
+**STEP A: Import Libraries**

 1.)
 Import pandas and json libraries (as described above)